computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 ## Simulating <span style="font-variant: small-caps; font-style: normal;">Selecting Invitees</span>

 In this section we simulate {% problem Selecting invitees (version 4, 5 and 6) %}.
 Each of the models is copied here, for your convenience.
-To make the code more readable, we use names in the code that are more descriptive than the single letters used in math.
-Each formal model is followed by a table that gives an overview of the mapping between formal model and Scala code labels.
+To make the code more readable, we use names in the code that are more descriptive than the single letters used in math (see Table 1).

 {% marginnote 'Table-ID1' 'Table 1: the mapping from math notation to Scala code.'  %}